10 things you probably don’t know about Solomon Islands

 10. The women’s rights movement is rapidly expanding

-The past 12 months have been huge for the women’s rights movement in Solomon Islands.
-Last November, six women’s organisations came together to organise Solomon Islands’ first ever Women’s Forum, organised by and for Solomon Islands women.
+Recent years have been huge for the women’s rights movement in Solomon Islands.
+In November 2016, six women’s organisations came together to organise Solomon Islands’ first ever Women’s Forum, organised by and for Solomon Islands women.
 The Forum, supported by IWDA, brought together over 65 women of all ages from the nine Provinces of Solomon Islands for a five-day long event.
 The aims were to foster solidarity amongst women, jointly identify and prioritise the key issues faced by women in the country, and strengthen the women’s movement in Solomon Islands.
 IWDA was proud to support the forum, and the wonderful work the extended women’s movement are doing to advance women’s rights.